 - WINGS scholars are also assigned a volunteer mentor from the WE organization, a unique feature to this scholarship program.
 Mentors help the scholars establish a clear vision and plan of their educational and career goals, as well as maintaining their GPA and course credits.
 Mentors work with scholars to provide coaching, friendship and support throughout their college experience and beyond.

-- Since its inception in 1995, WINGS has graduated 94 scholars, provided over $525,000 in scholarships and donated over 16,000 hours in WE member support.
-In the general population, the graduation rate for 4-year colleges is approximately 52% and in community colleges, even lower.
-Among our WINGS scholars, our graduation rate is a strong 77%.
+- Since its inception in 1995, WINGS helped scholars earn 110 college degrees, provided over $650,000 in scholarships and donated over 19,000 hours in WE member support.
+In the general population, the graduation rate for 4-year colleges is approximately 60% and in community colleges, just 28%.
+Among our WINGS scholars, our graduation rate is over 75%.

 - For more details about WINGS, please visit www.wecharlotte.org and http://www.wecharlotte.org/scholarship-program/ .